yourjelly/odoo/addons/wowl/doc/systray.md

 ## Systray items

-A systray item is an object with the following properties:

-- `name (string)`: an unique string describing the systray item (technical name, usually prefixed by the current module name)
-- `Component`: the Component class that will be used to display the item.
-Its root node has to be a `<li>` tag!
+A systray item is simply a component, with a constraint: its root node should be a `<li>` tag!
-- sequence (number, optional): defaults to 50.
-If given, this number will be used to order the items.
-The lowest sequence is on the right and the highest sequence is on the left in the systray menu.

-Warning: the root node need to be a `<li>` tag.
 Otherwise, the systray item will not be styled properly.

 ## Adding a systray item